http4s/http4s/docs/docs/dsl.md

 #### Flag Query Parameters

-To handle query parameters that do not contain any values but are simple flags the `FlagQueryParamMatcher` must be used.
+To handle query parameters that do not contain any values but are simple flags the `FlagQueryParamMatcher` should be used.

 ```scala mdoc:nest
 object WithClouds extends FlagQueryParamMatcher("with-clouds")